andreasmhallberg/readingnotes/Badawī, 1973. Mustawayāt al-ʿArabīyah al-Muʿāṣirah fī Miṣr.md

 - Speakers switch between levels in the same speech event.
 93

-- One speaker van use several (but usually not all) levels.
+- One speaker can use several (but usually not all) levels.
 Intellectuals can use 2-3.
 93

 - Levels are like colors of the rainbow, with middle areas defined by mixtures of the two neighboring levels.
 94